mvolkmann/blog/src/neovim.md

 AstroNvim uses the {% aTargetBlank "https://github.com/jose-elias-alvarez/null-ls.nvim", "null-ls.vim" %} plugin
 to perform code formatting.
-I think, but have not confirmed, that `null-ls.vim` provides formatting of Markdown tables.
+I suspect, but have not confirmed, that `null-ls.vim` provides formatting of Markdown tables.

 ### Auto-pairs

 AstroNvim uses the {% aTargetBlank "https://github.com/windwp/nvim-autopairs",
-"nvim-autopairs" %} plugin.
-This handles pairs of parentheses, square brackets, and curly braces.
+"nvim-autopairs" %} plugin to manage pairs of parentheses, square brackets, and curly braces.
 When one of the opening characters (`(`, `[`, or `{`) is typed, the closing character (`)`, `]`, or `}`) is automatically supplied and the cursor is placed between them.